REASONS TO LIVE: ONE MORE DAY, EVERY DAY

 Featuring interviews with global names such as Kevin Hines (international suicide prevention speaker & Golden Gate Bridge survivor), an introduction from Founding Headspace Director Patrick McGorry, and 10 lived-experience stories from across the world, every page tells a story of hope within darkness.

-Topics include: institutional sexual and childhood abuse, domestic violence, alcohol addiction, living with chronic pain, surviving and thriving with bipolar disorder, postnatal psychosis, and more.
+Topics include: institutional sexual and childhood abuse, domestic violence, alcohol addiction, transvaginal mesh surgery, bipolar disorder, postnatal psychosis, and more.

 Volume 1: ‘Stories of triumph from Australians who refused to give into darkness’ features 10 lived-experience stories from both everyday and high-profile Australians.
 (Including L-FRESH The LION: global hip hop artist; Michael Crossland: world-renowned inspirational speaker & childhood cancer survivor; and Lauren Watson: paraplegic circus performer).